soarodrigo0/ebook2audiobook/README.md

      ```bash
      .\ebook2audiobook.cmd --headless --ebook <path_to_ebook_file> --voice [path_to_voice_file] --language [language_code]
      ```

-- **<ebook>**: Path to your eBook file.
+  **[--ebook]**: Path to your eBook file.
-- **[voice]**: Voice cloning file path (optional).
+  **[--voice]**: Voice cloning file path (optional).
-- **[language]**: Language code in ISO-639-3 (i.e.: ita for italian, eng for english, deu for german, etc...)
+  **[--language]**: Language code in ISO-639-3 (i.e.: ita for italian, eng for english, deu for german, etc...)
       (Default language is eng, can be changed in ./lib/conf.py.
 The --language is optional for default language set in ./lib/conf.py).
       The ISO-639-1 2 letters codes are also supported.

 ###  Example of Custom Model Zip Upload
   (must be a .zip file containing the mandatory model files.
 Example for XTTS: config.json, model.pth, vocab.json and ref.wav)
    - **Linux/MacOS**
      ```bash
      ./ebook2audiobook.sh --headless --ebook <ebook_file_path> \